-If you haven't received your SOI, you can get these details from myIR secure online services or call us on 0800 377 774 and we will send you a copy.
+If you haven't received your SOI, you can get these details from myIR or call us on 0800 377 774 and we will send you a copy.

 If you haven't provided ACC with your IRD number, please include any payments that aren't on your SOI in your IR3.